mehulagg/gitlab/doc/development/multi_version_compatibility.md

 For GitLab.com, there can be multiple tiny version upgrades per day, so GitLab.com doesn't constrain how far changes must be backwards-compatible.

-Many users upgrade jump to the latest minor version, for example:
+Many users skip some monthly releases, for example:

 - 13.0 => 13.12